 (16.13)

 For crosslink operation, the before set operation is , the active set operation is , the after set operation is , and the relation is .
 The crosslink operation can only be applied to two cubes when the two operand cubes are of the same degree, and X (don't care) must be in same position(s).

+The crosslink operation is similar to exoring, which can be observed in following examples.

 Example 16.13 Assuming variables are binary, two cubes and the crosslink operation follows: